samra-a/Capstone_Project_GRWM/README.md

 3. `POST http://localhost:8080/users/{userId}/collages/{collageId}` - this will add a specific collage, using it's id, to a specific user.

 4. `PUT http://localhost:8080/users/{userId}/collage/{collageId}`- this will remove a specific collage from the user's list.
-When the GET request is performed after this to retrieve a specific user, their updated list should display.
+When the GET request '`GET http://localhost:8080/users/{userId}`' is performed after this to retrieve a specific user, their updated list should display.

 5. `DELETE http://localhost:8080/users/{userId}` - this will delete a user's whole list of collages.

-Collages:
+**Collages:**

 1. `GET http://localhost:8080/collages` - this will retrieve all of the collages.